magician333/RenderWorkshop/README.md

 2. Place the blend file in a shared directory accessible to all workers.
 3. Open the blend file using blender in manager.
 4. Find RenderWorkshop in the output panel and start the server.
-5. Configure the config file on the worker and run the worker.
+5. Configure the config file on the worker computer and run the worker. if GPU rendering is required, set the "Cycles rendering devices" in blender-edit-preferences-system on the worker computer
    1. server_ip: the IP address of the server (manager)
    2. server_port: port address (manager and worker must be unified)
    3. blender_path:location of the blender executable (absolute address and preferably the same as the blender version of manger))